Can We Predict Performance of Large Models across Vision-Language Tasks?: Related Works

-These LVLMs can handle a wide variety of tasks within a single model, but this versatility also requires more various benchmarks to fully understand their strengths and weaknesses.
-Some existing benchmarks can be repurposed for assessing these models, such as Flickr30k~\citep{flickr30k}, GQA~\citep{gqa}, and OKVQA~\citep{okvqa}.
-Recent works also propose new benchmarks to evaluate LVLMs in handling dense knowledge, complex reasoning, and decision-making tasks.
-Examples of novel benchmarks include SEED-Bench-2~\citep{seed2}, MMMU~\citep{mmmu}, and MME~\citep{fu2023mme}.
-Additionally, as LVLMs become more integrated into everyday applications, benchmarks like POPE~\citep{pope_benchmark} have been introduced to assess trustworthy issues like hallucination in these models.
+In recent years, an increasing number of LVLMs demonstrate impressive capabilities on a wide variety of tasks, including GPT-4~\citep{gpt4}, Gemini~\citep{team2023gemini}, LLaVA~\citep{llava_v1,llava_1_5}, InstructBLIP~\citep{instructblip}, InternVL~\citep{internvl,internvl_1_5}, and Prismatic VLMs~\citep{prismatic}.
+Their versatility requires various benchmarks to fully understand their strengths and weaknesses.
+Existing datasets can be repurposed for assessing these models, such as Flickr30k~\citep{flickr30k}, GQA~\citep{gqa}, and OKVQA~\citep{okvqa}.
+Recent works also propose new benchmarks to evaluate LVLMs in handling complex reasoning tasks, including SEED-Bench-2~\citep{seed2}, MMMU~\citep{mmmu}, and MME~\citep{fu2023mme}.
+Additionally, as LVLMs become more integrated into everyday applications, benchmarks~\citep{pope_benchmark} have been introduced to assess trustworthy issues like hallucination in these models.
 The variety of LVLMs and benchmarks leads to substantial computational demands and memory usage.